-Our Magic Kingdom Top 10 is all about fun rides, experiences and foods that define the Magical Kingdom Experience.
-As a result everything on this list is exactly what you would expect for the most magical place on Earth!
+Our Magic Kingdom Top 10 list is all about fun rides, experiences, and foods that define the Magical Kingdom Experience.
+As a result, everything on this list is exactly what you would expect from the most magical place on Earth!
 Here’s our top 10 list of things to do at Magic Kingdom, Walt Disney World.

 Magic Kingdom Park and What To Do There

 So, we’ve written before about Magic Kingdom.
 A lot in fact.
 From the Best Magic Kingdom Restaurants, to why we think you should only do Cinderella’s Royal Table at Breakfast.
 With so many iconic Disney rides, shows, and even Magic Kingdom Snacks this is the park we spend the most time at each vacation.

 What Should I Not Miss at Magic Kingdom?

 Be sure to check out our Magic Kingdom Bucket List so you can be sure not to miss a thing, and our Best Days to Visit Which Disney Park post for our top days to avoid crowds.
 Ok, let’s dive in.
 If you only get to do 10 things, these are the things that really make our Disney Vacations feel extra magical.
 What’s on your magical list?